 Thankfully, there are things you can do right now.
 It might mean that you need to re-evaluate how much you will spend this year, if at all.
 So in order to keep it reasonable (and fun), I’ve listed some ideas that I have tried in the past that do help to save the pennies!

 The Money Saving Expert has the “Pre-No Unnecessary Present Pact”.
 This is where you can generate an email that explains to your friends and family that you will not be doing presents this year, or will only be spending a very small amount per-person.
 It takes the pressure off both people to buy gifts.
-If you’re really tight for cash, why not try using this strategy?
+If you’re really tight for cash, and want to do Christmas on a budget this year, why not try using this strategy?

 This doesn’t have to be a work-based event; anyone can do a secret santa!
 The idea is you all agree on a limit for gift buying, then pick a person’s name at random out of a hat – you then only have to buy a gift for that person.
 Everyone is covered as each person will have someone to buy for, and everyone in turn will receive a gift.

 Alternatively, put “neutral” gifts into a bag and make it fun by allowing everyone to pick out a gift at random.
 If you really want to make it competitive, you could give everyone the option to “stick or swap” – if they like their gift, they keep it, but if they don’t, they can “steal” a gift from someone else and make them swap!

 I love getting homemade gifts!
 This could be food (chocolate/cake/mince pies/jams and pickles), or it could be something crafty.
 Why not create a hamper of treats for someone, or create a personalised calendar or photo-album or put together a bouquet of flowers.
 Be careful not to overdo it on the materials and spend more money than you have though!